 5.18.6 Monitoring Report (a) The monitor should submit a written report to the sponsor after each trial-site visit or trial-related communication. (b) Reports should include the date, site, name of the monitor, and name of the investigator or other individual(s) contacted. (c) Reports should include a summary of what the monitor reviewed and the monitor’s statements concerning the significant findings/facts, deviations and deficiencies, conclusions, actions taken or to be taken and/or actions recommended to secure compliance. (d) The review and follow-up of the monitoring report with the sponsor should be documented by the sponsor’s designated representative.

+5.19 Audit

 If or when sponsors perform audits, as part of implementing quality assurance, they should consider: